ASOS/snyker/docs/CONTRIBUTING.md

 Once you're confident your branch is ready to review, open a PR against `main` on this repo.

-Please make sure you fill the PR template correctly.
+Please use the PR template as a guide, but if your change doesn't quite fit it, feel free to customize! 🙃

 ## Merging and publishing

-When your feature branch/PR has been tested and has an approval, it is then ready to merge.
+When your feature branch / PR has been tested and has an approval, it is then ready to merge.
 Please contact the maintainer to action the merge.